adrianlzr/okta-scim-python-flask/README.md

 #### ℹ️ Disclaimer:
 * Okta Only supports the [Authorization Code Flow](https://developer.okta.com/docs/guides/implement-auth-code/overview/) for SCIM integrations.
 * At the time being, the SCIM Server [RequireAuth module](https://github.com/adrianlazar-personal/okta-scim-python-flask/blob/master/core/RequireAuth.py) can only verify the Token  Validity Remotely.
-This module allows you to disable Okta as the default Authorization Provider: *@auth_required(method="oauth2", **okta=False**)*.
+This module allows you to disable Okta as the default Authorization Provider: *@auth_required(method=auth_method, **okta=False**)*.
 The second paramter"okta" is not a required parameter, and it's default value is set to **True**.

 *Furthermore, currently there is no actual validation.
 This is a work in progress.
 I will create a method for validating any type of JWT locally.*